 Dr. Kyomen joined the faculty in 2014 as Director of the Geriatric Psychiatry service.
 She graduated from University of Southern California and completed her residency at the University of Hawaii.
 She also has a master’s degree in epidemiology from the Harvard School of Public Health.
 She received her training in geriatric psychiatry at McLean Hospital.
 She serves on national committees related to geriatric psychiatry and supervises residents during their geriatric psychiatry rotation.

 Pavel Jalynytchev, MD

 Dr. Jalynytchev graduated from the residency program in 2015 and joined the faculty after completing the program.
-He sees patients on the inpatient service and also sees patients in the outpatient clinic, including several Russian-speaking patients.
+He sees patients and supervises residents in the outpatient clinic, including several Russian-speaking patients.
 He graduated from Saratov Medical University in Russia.
 He is also a licensed acupuncturist with a master’s degree in Oriental Medicine from the New England School of Acupuncture.

-Additional faculty members from within and outside the medical center provide supervision in psychotherapy, community psychiatry, forensic psychiatry, addiction, neurology, and child/adolescent psychiatry.
+Additional faculty members from within and outside the medical center provide supervision in psychotherapy, community psychiatry, addiction psychiatry, forensic psychiatry, child & adolescent psychiatry, and neurology.